dask/dask/docs/source/deploying.rst

 in more detail how to set up Dask on a variety of local and distributed hardware:

 - Single Machine:
-    - :doc:`Default Scheduler <deploy-dask/single-machine>`: The no-setup default.
+    - :doc:`Default Scheduler <scheduling>`: The no-setup default.
       Uses local threads or processes for larger-than-memory processing
-    - :doc:`dask.distributed <deploy-dask/single-distributed>`: The sophistication of
+    - :doc:`dask.distributed <deploying-python>`: The sophistication of
       the newer system on a single machine.
 This provides more advanced features while still requiring almost no setup.
 - Distributed computing:
     - `Beginner's Guide to Configuring a Dask distributed Cluster <https://blog.dask.org/2020/07/30/beginners-config>`_
     - `Overview of cluster management options <https://blog.dask.org/2020/07/23/current-state-of-distributed-dask-clusters>`_
-    - :doc:`Manual Setup <deploy-dask/cli>`: The command line interface to set up ``dask-scheduler`` and ``dask-worker`` processes.
+    - :doc:`Manual Setup <deploying-cli>`: The command line interface to set up ``dask-scheduler`` and ``dask-worker`` processes.
 Useful for IT or anyone building a deployment solution.
-    - :doc:`SSH <deploy-dask/ssh>`: Use SSH to set up Dask across an un-managed cluster.
+    - :doc:`SSH <deploying-ssh>`: Use SSH to set up Dask across an un-managed cluster.
-    - :doc:`High Performance Computers <deploy-dask/hpc>`: How to run Dask on traditional HPC environments using tools like MPI, or job schedulers like SLURM, SGE, TORQUE, LSF, and so on.
+    - :doc:`High Performance Computers <deploying-hpc>`: How to run Dask on traditional HPC environments using tools like MPI, or job schedulers like SLURM, SGE, TORQUE, LSF, and so on.
-    - :doc:`Kubernetes <deploy-dask/kubernetes>`: Deploy Dask with the
-      popular Kubernetes resource manager using either Helm or a native deployment.
+    - :doc:`Kubernetes <deploying-kubernetes>`: Deploy Dask with the popular Kubernetes resource manager using either Helm or a native deployment.
     - `YARN / Hadoop <https://yarn.dask.org/en/latest/>`_: Deploy
       Dask on YARN clusters, such as are found in traditional Hadoop